cnweaver/cl_options/README.md

-Note that options which take value may do so either by consuming the following argument, or may have the value speficier 'inline' with an equals sign so that both of the following invokations of a program with the above option are equivalent:
+Note that options which take value may do so either by consuming the following argument, or may have the value speficier 'inline' with an equals sign so that both of the following invocations of a program with the above option are equivalent:

 	tar -f archive.tar